HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **MSS**
 Maximum Segment Size
 Defines the maximum amount of data that can be sent or received in a TCP or UDP packet.
+MSS sizes are specified in octets (8-bit values).

 **MTU**
 Maximum Transmission Unit